 The result was that I relinquished my membership of SAUJS.
+At the time, Israel was involved in a war with Lebanon, which in many respects was reminiscent of our own border war.
+It is a position which I have since regretted, (see below).
 Instead of joining Handler in his “just war thesis”, which was little more than a promotion of Zionism, and thus a moral justification for his later joining the Israeli Defense Force, and with Dugmore rubber-stamping Handler’s participation, I took the difficult path of involvement in South Africa’s armed struggle, crossing the colour line and embracing the culture of resistance and rebellion.

 Faced with a difficult and unenviable predicament, I chose a very different approach, that of civil disobedience.
-Lodging a public objection to Handler’s participation on the platform and Dugmore’s acquiescence, would have merely playing into the hands of the Botha government and its securocrats.
+Lodging a public objection to Handler’s participation on the platform and Dugmore’s acquiescence, (and without access to all the facts) would have merely playing into the hands of the Botha government and its securocrats.
 It also risked an embarrassing side-show, in a vulnerable moment.
 Nevertheless we exchanged words during the media briefing session.
 For Michael Rautenbach, this was sign that I was ‘simply not ready for the big time’.

 Not only was the SAUJS involvement untenable, but as a 19-year-old enrolled in law-school, the problem did not lead itself to any immediate legal answers, save for hoping that it would all somehow pan out and that history would be the better judge.
-An outright objection against the “just war thesis” instead of simple resistance, would also have required a Phd essay written with all the gusto necessary to balance the complexity of the struggle itself, solidarity amongst comrades, campus spies, security police paranoia, my call-up papers and the lack of engagement by ECC leadership.
+An outright objection against the “just war thesis” and the use of ‘holy war’ instead of simple resistance, would also have required a Phd essay written with all the gusto necessary to balance the complexity of the struggle itself, solidarity amongst comrades, campus spies, security police paranoia, my call-up papers and the lack of engagement by ECC leadership.

 With no support for my nascent position from either SAUJS nor ECC’s Dugmore and the merry bunch of Christian fanatics who were assured of a place in heaven with emotional guidance from the Church, and with Atheists then in the minority within the ECC itself, I took my struggle against the system and my membership card elsewhere.
-Arriving at an outright rejection of war much later than anticipated, and only after an encounter with the international peace movement following the democratic elections.
+Burning my call-up papers, I declined to participate, and instead sent the state ‘a postcard from exile’.
+My arrival at an outright rejection of war was much later than anticipated, and only after an encounter with the international peace movement following the democratic elections.